icons8/lunacy-docs/docs/tips.md

 You can create hyperlinks between the layers in your document, even if the layers are in different pages.

 1. Select the target layer and press `Ctrl + L` / `⌘ + L` (or select **Copy/Paste as** > **Copy link** in the context menu).
-2. Select that should lead to the target layer.
+2. Select the layer that should lead to the target layer.
 3. Press `F2` to rename the layer, paste the target layer link from your clipboard, and press `Enter`.
 4. Hold down `Ctrl` / `⌘` and click the layer you renamed, and you’ll be redirected to the target layer.